Preliminary note

 VSCode MCP (https://code.visualstudio.com/mcp)

-- Direct installation from the VS Code interface.
+- Direct installation from VS Code interface.

-Real Case: MCP Server for FrontendLeap
+Real Case: Creating an MCP Server for FrontendLeap

-The Problem
+The problem

 - Student: "I don't understand

-To test it, I needed:
+To test it I needed:

-- Connection to the FrontendLeap challenges API.
+- Connection with FrontendLeap challenges API.

-The Solution
+The solution

 const server = new McpServer({ name: "frontendleap-challenges", version: "1.0.0" });